b/bertrem/README.md

 Installation
 ------------

-	$ gem install bertem -s http://gemcutter.org
+	$ gem install bertrem -s http://gemcutter.org

 Example Handler
 ---------------

-A simple Ruby module for use in a BERTEM server:
+A simple Ruby module for use in a BERTREM server:

-    require 'bertem'
+    require 'bertrem'

     module Calc
       def add(a, b)